Şehsuvar Hanım: Life

 Abdulmejid was interested in classical music.
 At times, he would perform with his wives, and the kalfas.
-He would be at the piano, Şehsuvar and Hayrünnisa Hanım would play the violin, and Mehisti Hanım the cello.
+He would be at the piano, Şehsuvar and Mehisti Hanım would play the violin, and Hayrünisa Hanim the cello.

-At the exile of the imperial family, in March 1924, she followed her husband, firstly to Switzerland and then to France where they settled in Paris.
-She could speak French, and could understand English.
+At the exile of the imperial family, in March 1924, she followed her husband, firstly to Switzerland and then to France where they settled in Nice. Şehsuvar had problems with the nanny of her youngest granddaughter, Necla Sultan.
+Indeed, Behzade Kalfa could not stand her and continually tried to instigate Necla against her. Şehsuvar could speak French, and could understand English.

 In paintings

 In an 1898 work by Abdulmejid, Pondering/Goethe in the harem, Şehsuvar is shown reclining on a settee.
 However, according to an interview with Fatma Neslişah Osmanoğlu on 26 May 2002, she said that the figure does not resemble her paternal grandmother Sehsuvar Hanım.
+However, it must be said that Neslişah was born in 1921, almost twenty-five years after the date of the painting, and her memories of her grandmother are at least another fifteen years later.
 In another work of 1915, Harmony of the Harem/Beethoven in the Harem, by her husband, she is shown playing a violin.

 Death

 She died in 1945, having outlived her husband by nearly one year, and was buried in the Muslim Bobigny cemetery in Paris.